Happy Easter Greetings: 5 Complete Quotes for Your Cards

 Celebrating Easter Sunday

-The end of Lent, Easter Sunday, is the last day in Holy Week.
-The day commemorates the resurrection of Jesus Christ, and it is one of the most important holidays in the Church’s calendar.
+The end of Lent, Holy Saturday, is the last day in Holy Week.
+Easter Sunday, the following day, commemorates the resurrection of Jesus Christ, and it is one of the most important holidays in the Church’s calendar.
 In most European countries, the word for Easter is derived from the Jewish festival, Passover.
 For example, in Greece, it is Pascha and in French, Pâques.
 However, Easter also has links with a traditional pagan festival that occurred before the advent of Christianity.

 The Spring Equinox was an important event in which people celebrated the goddess Eostre.
 Many of today’s Easter traditions are considered to date back to such roots.
 For example, in German mythology, the goddess Eostre, or Ostara as she is known there, was said to have healed an injured bird by transforming it into a hare.
 This then laid eggs for the goddess as a sign of gratitude.
 This is one reason why today, we eat chocolate eggs from the Easter Bunny, which first appeared in France and Germany in the 19th century.

 When is Easter Sunday?

 A religious celebration for many, Easter Sunday is celebrated around the world, particularly in Christian countries.
 Unlike other holidays, which occur on a precise day, the date of Easter Sunday changes each year.
 This is because Easter Sunday always follows the first full moon after the Spring Equinox.